AMWA-TV/nmos/.github/ISSUE_TEMPLATE/request-to-add-entry-to-nmos-solutions-page.md

 ---
 name: Request to add entry to NMOS Solutions page
 about: Provides a form for the required information to list implementations
-title: 'New product request: [COMPANY]'
+title: 'New product request: \[COMPANY\]'
 labels: product
-assignees: ''
+assignees: 'peterbrightwell'

 ---